tianyili2017/HEVC-Complexity-Reduction/README.md

 Among them, *TAppEncCfg.cpp* directly invokes the Python program.

-Note: the codes are based on the assumption that the default Python is Python 3 in the system (Windows or Linux).
-If it is false, please modify the 2319th line of *TAppEncCfg.cpp* by changing the string *python* into *python 3*, and rebuild the HM.
+Note: it is assumed that the default Python is Python 3 in the system (Windows or Linux).
+If Python 3 is not default, please edit the 2319th line of *TAppEncCfg.cpp* by changing the string *python* into *python3*, and rebuild the HM.

 Also, two Python files are included for predicting the CU partition with the proposed deep networks.
 The top file is *video_to_cu_depth.py*, monitoring the overall procedure of adopting ETH-CNN, together with necessary steps such as file reading/writting, data transferring, network feeding, etc. The specific network architecture is defined in *net_CNN.py*.